 TP-Link Archer A10 is very easy to setup.
 It is compatible with TM Unifi, Maxis and TIME Fibre.
 You can refer to our TP-Link Unifi setup guide over here.
 This router also support HyppTV as well.

 The router WebUI is tplinkwifi.net or 192.168.0.1 and the default WiFi password is labeled under the router.
 You can also use a Gigabit Ethernet cable to setup the wireless router.
 The router setup is not hard and it will ask you to select the ISP profile in the setup wizard.

 Firmware and Features

 The firmware is your familiar box standard TP-Link firmware.
 It is pleasant to use and the interface lets you to monitor your network rather easily.
 All the features you expect from a wireless router is definitely there and nicely laid out.
 There is a tool to check if your port speed of the LAN port, useful to check if your LAN cable have degraded.
 There is also a built-in VPN server but the router does not feature any USB port.

-The Archer A10 also supports the TP-Link Tether app which lets you to manage your wireless router on your phone.
+The Archer A10 also features the TP-Link Tether app which lets you to manage your wireless router on your phone.
 You can bind the router to TP-Link cloud account and monitor your wireless router remotely when you are out from your house.
-There are not a lot you can do here so you will be just monitoring your network and toggle some quick settings quickly on the router.
+The app is able to monitor the network conditions and toggle some quick settings quickly.